rekha-balan/azure-docs-test2-pr.nl-NL/articles/logic-apps/logic-apps-http-endpoint.md

 A: Azure securely generates logic app callback URLs using a Shared Access Signature (SAS).
 This signature passes through as a query parameter and must be validated before your logic app can fire.
 Azure generates the signature using a unique combination of a secret key per logic app, the trigger name, and the operation that's performed.
 So unless someone has access to the secret logic app key, they cannot generate a valid signature.

+   > [!IMPORTANT]
+   > For production and secure systems, we strongly recommend against calling your logic app directly from the browser because:
+   >
+   > * The shared access key appears in the URL.
+   > * You can't manage secure content policies due to shared domains across Logic App customers.

 #### <a name="q-can-i-configure-http-endpoints-further"></a>Q: Can I configure HTTP endpoints further?

 A: Yes, HTTP endpoints support more advanced configuration through [**API Management**](../api-management/api-management-key-concepts.md).
 This service also offers the capability for you to consistently manage all your APIs, including logic apps, set up custom domain names, use more authentication methods, and more, for example: